 EVV Service Providers

-The Department of Community Health (DCH) has created a variety of material that members and service providers can review, download, and share within the Medicaid service provider community.
-In order to ensure a smooth transition to EVV, DCH requests that service providers and case managers inform members and their family of the upcoming EVV system implementation during their regularly scheduled outreach and interactions with members.
-We will be adding new information throughout our implementation.
-Check back often for updates!
+The Department of Community Health (DCH) has created a variety of material that service providers can review, download, and share within the Medicaid service provider community.
+DCH requests that service providers and case managers continue to inform members and their family of the EVV requirements during their regularly scheduled outreach and interactions with members.
+Check back often for EVV Program updates!

 IMPORTANT EVV UPDATE: